noobgod/to-be-architect/README.md

 # to-be-architect
-to be a Java architect，you should learn these.
+to be a Java architect，you should learn these.This page is updated irregularly.

 # Java基础